sweattep/modern_quotes/README.md

 >Gung fu is so extraordinary because it is nothing at all special, it is simply the direct expression of one's feeling with the minimum of lines and energy.

+>the coach needs to provide the direction, then it’s up to the players to execute

 >Sometimes we must fall, sometimes we will rise - some must be hurt while others have fortune, for that is the only way we can learn to rely on one another.
 As one is blessed, it is his privilege to help those whose lives are not as easy.

 >Once it has become a crime to tell the truth, then we will have tyranny.